 Will my five year old be challenged his/her third (kindergarten) year?

-Yes, the advanced Primary curriculum will lead your student into in-depth experiences with Arithmetic; addition, multiplication, subtraction and division.
+Yes, the advanced Primary curriculum will lead your student into in-depth experiences with Arithmetic; addition, multiplication, subtraction, and division.
 Reading and writing skills are challenged with story writing and grammar lessons.
-Science, Geography, Botany, Zoology, Art and Music are very advanced and are all interconnected in the Montessori Curriculum.
+Science, Geography, Botany, Zoology, Art, and Music are very advanced and are all interconnected in the Montessori Curriculum.
 The third and fourth year is like the metamorphosis of the Butterfly.
-The Chrysalis cracks open and the educated child is revealed with a natural love of learning and strong sense of self!
+The Chrysalis cracks open and the educated child is revealed with a natural love of learning and a strong sense of self!